Hardware Measurement

 Before You Start

-• Make sure the Helix is powered on.
+• Make sure the processor is powered on.

-• Make sure your computer can see the Helix audio device.
+• Make sure your computer can see the processor audio device.

-• Make sure your computer can see the Helix MIDI output.
+• Make sure your computer can see the processor MIDI output.

 • Have a reference DI WAV ready.